asartalo/release_tools/README.md

 no
 ```

-## changelog
+### changelog

-The following will update changelog based on the commit logs that follow the Conventional Commit spec.
+The following will update the changelog based on the commit logs that follow the Conventional Commit spec.

 ```sh
 $ release_tools changelog 2.0.1